Armeldt/Bookstore-Sales-and-Customer-Analysis-Python/README.md

 4. Reporting and Presentation:

-    -  Present the results in a professional report or notebook, with detailed insights and recommendations based on the analyses.
+    -  Present the results in a notebook, with detailed insights and recommendations based on the analyses.

     -  Create a presentation for the management team to highlight key findings and support future decision-making.

 By completing this project, I provided Lapage with valuable insights into their sales performance and customer behavior, helping them optimize their online strategy.